mnieber/django-rtk-home/django-rtk/README.md

 the API for the different registeration steps, but they do not contain the logic for these steps.
 Instead, they forward the work to the backend object.
 This way, we can define different workflows that - below the surface - rely on the same backend.
+Note that the implementation of the backend is supplied by the concrete registration solution.

 ## Signals